mlutze/bartok-legacy/README.md

 ## Trap Card
 _Added by Andreas, 14 Aug 2023_

-On your turn, rather than playing or drawing a card, you may play a lay a trap card.
+On your turn, rather than playing or drawing a card, you may set a trap card face-down.
 You may only have one trap card at a time.
 You may play the trap card at any time.
 The trap card must change the suit (playing a Joker or playing on a Joker qualifies).